caspervg/jgaf/README.md

 # jgaf
 Java framework for easy development and usage of genetic algorithms.
+It uses a modern API with Generics.